react-earth/react-happy-form-docs/docs/document/standard-form-component.md

    * following props is optional
-   * you can implement it if you want to have better validation interactions */ onBlur?: () => void; // determine if form component is touched ref?: any; // store form component ref use for auto-focus when validate failed };
+   * you can implement it if you want to have better validation interactions */ onBlur?: () => void; // use for validate after touched ref?: any; // use for auto-focus when validate failed };
 ```